 China’s military kicked off large-scale, end-of-the-year military drills around Taiwan on Monday, delivering warnings to Japan and the United States in addition to the self-ruled democratic island.

-The forces are engaged in an encirclement of the island involving five areas in what the PLA said are sea-air combat readiness patrols, joint seizure activities, and practice blockades of key ports and other island zones.
+The forces are engaged in an encirclement of the island, involving five areas, as the PLA stated, in sea-air combat readiness patrols, joint seizure activities, and practice blockades of key ports and other island zones.

-At least 89 PLA warplanes and 28 warships were spotted during the first day of the exercises on Monday.
+At least 89 PLA warplanes and 28 warships were spotted during the first day of the exercises.

-The PLA command also released an unusual saber-rattling video featuring graphics that show large numbers of missile-firing drone aircraft, underwater and surface attack drones and swarms of small attack drones all launching missiles or torpedoes against Taiwan.
+The PLA command released an unusual saber-rattling video featuring graphics that show large numbers of missile-firing drone aircraft, underwater and surface attack drones, and swarms of small attack drones all launching missiles or torpedoes against Taiwan.

 Robot soldiers armed with rifles and small ground drones were also shown.

-The latest military exercises come amid increased tensions with Japan over recent statements by Prime Minister Sanae Takaichi suggesting Tokyo would defend Taiwan from an attack and an $11 billion U.S. arms sale to Taiwan that Beijing denounced as aiding separatist forces.
+The latest military exercises were launched amid increased tensions with Japan over recent statements by Prime Minister Sanae Takaichi suggesting that Tokyo would defend Taiwan from an attack and an $11 billion U.S. arms sale to Taiwan that Beijing denounced as aiding separatist forces.

-U.S. President Trump, asked about the Chinese drills on Monday, said he has a great relationship with Chinese President Xi Jinping but that Mr. Xi “hasn’t told me anything about it.”
+President Trump, asked about the Chinese drills, said he has a great relationship with Chinese President Xi Jinping, but Mr. Xi “hasn’t told me anything about it.”

 “I certainly have seen it,” he told reporters at the White House.
-“I don’t believe he going to be doing it,” he said in an apparent reference to a military assault.
+“I don’t believe he’s going to be doing it,” he said in an apparent reference to a military assault.

-Asked if he’s worried about the drills, the president said: “No. Nothing worries me.”
+Asked whether he is worried about the drills, the president said: “No. Nothing worries me.”

-President Trump and his administration have scaled back criticism of China in recent weeks as part of a campaign to reach a trade deal with Beijing, and neither the Pentagon nor the Indo-Pacific Command had immediate comments Monday on the latest war games.
+Mr. Trump and his administration have scaled back criticism of China in recent weeks as part of a campaign to reach a trade deal with Beijing.
+Neither the Pentagon nor the Indo-Pacific Command had immediate comments regarding the latest war games.

-But the U.S. leader of the Indo-Pacific Command, Adm.
-Sam Paparo, has said previously that large-scale Chinese military exercises near Taiwan are actually rehearsals for an invasion or blockade.
+The U.S. leader of the Indo-Pacific Command, Adm.
+Sam Paparo, said previously that large-scale Chinese military exercises near Taiwan are actually rehearsals for an invasion or blockade.

 Video shown on Chinese state media included images of Type 054A frigates and Type 052D guided-missile destroyers approaching Taiwan from the north, southwest and east, with several ships visible off the eastern coast, as well as the outlying islands of Matsu and Wuqiu.